mrbaseman/parse_yaml/README.md

 `parse_yaml` provides a bash function that allows parsing simple YAML files.
 The output is shell code that defines shell variables which contain the parsed values.
 `bash` doesn't support multidimensional arrays.
-Therefore a separate variable is created for each value, and the name of the variable consists of the names of all levels in the yaml file, glued together with `_` as a separator character.
+Therefore a separate variable is created for each value, and the name of the variable consists of the names of all levels in the yaml file, glued together with a separator character which defaults to `_`.

 ## Usage
 first source the script that defines `parse_yaml`